 Governing documents: Executive Order 1098, Student Conduct Procedures

 The University in its quest for truth and knowledge embraces honesty and integrity.
 These fundamental values must not be compromised.
-The trust and respect among professors, students and the society need to be vigilantly protected.
+The trust within our community and society needs to be vigilantly protected.
 Cheating and plagiarism can be neither justified nor condoned, as this would destroy the ideals and purposes of higher education.
-Students enter the University to gain the knowledge and tools necessary for participation in society.
-Academic integrity is one foundation for a society based on trust and honesty.
-Therefore, the University takes seriously its responsibility for academic honesty.
+Students enter our University to gain the knowledge and tools necessary for contributing positively to society.
+Academic integrity is critical to building trust and honesty in our community and society.
+Therefore, the University takes seriously its responsibility to uphold academic honesty.

-Knowingly reviewing an unauthorized copy of an examination
+- Knowingly obtaining, possessing, or reviewing an unauthorized copy of an examination, or attempting to do so

-Obtaining assistance in answering questions on a take-home examination, when such action is specifically prohibited
+- Obtaining assistance in answering questions on a take-home examination, unless explicitly authorized

 - Changing an answer on a graded test and claiming the student's response to the question was incorrectly marked wrong

-Submitting a paper obtained from a any source that provides research/term papers
+- Submitting work obtained from any source that provides unauthorized materials

-Submitting the same term paper to two or more different instructors for credit in their courses without their prior permission
+- Submitting the same work to two or more different instructors for credit in their courses without their prior permission

-Inventing, falsifying, or altering data for a research survey or laboratory experiment
+- Inventing, falsifying, or altering data for submitted work

 At Cal State L. A., plagiarism is defined as the act of using ideas, words, or work of another person or persons as if they were one's own, without giving proper credit to the original sources.